emperorcal/boozey-naivebayes/README.md

 <p align="center">
   <img height="30" src="https://i.imgur.com/bJcHu1z.png">
 </p>
-Area Under the (ROC) Curve (AUC) is a metric that calculates the area under the ROC curve, a single value of 0 to 1, with 1 being most desirable.
+Area Under the Curve (AUC) is a metric that calculates the area under the ROC curve, a single value of 0 to 1, with 1 being most desirable.
 This metric is also used to assess the quality of the classifier.

 # Process
 Due to the large dataset, the process was broken down into stages to assist with computation time: